First, let’s note the official definition of spam:

 Full Definition of spam

-Okay, now that we have that out there, the point of contention is “large number of people/addresses”.
-If we don’t send to large numbers at once and just e-mail folks one by one, then that is okay and not spam?
-Not so fast…
+Okay, now that we have that on the table, the point of contention is “large number of people/addresses”.
+If we don’t send to large numbers at once and just email folks one by one, then that is okay and is your unasked commercial email not spam?

-I have received e-mails informing me that sending advertising to one person at a time, even though they didn’t request or ask for the info, is okay.
-One in particular scolded me demanding that I change my site to make clear that e-mailing one person directly (someone who didn’t ask for their commercial pitch) was not spam.
-(I guess it is convenient to ignore the “unsolicited” and “not wanted” part of the definition.)
+I have received emails informing me that sending advertising to one person at a time, even though they did not request or ask for the info, is okay.
+One in particular scolded me demanding that I change my site to make clear that emailing one person directly (someone who didn’t ask for their commercial pitch) was not spam.

 So, when is spam not spam?